Close

 • Encourage Offline Activities: Introduce your kids to activities that don’t involve screens, such as sports, arts and crafts, or reading physical books.
 Encourage them to play outside, join clubs, or engage in creative projects that fuel their imagination without relying on the internet.

-• Set Screen Time Limits: Use parental control tools like the Kids360 app to set and enforce limits on your child’s screen time.
+• Set Screen Time Limits: Use parental control tools like the Findmykids app to set and enforce limits on your child’s screen time.
 This helps ensure that they aren’t spending excessive time online, and it promotes healthier habits.

 • Create Tech-Free Zones and Times: Designate certain areas of your home, such as the dining room or bedrooms, as tech-free zones.
 Also, establish tech-free times, like during meals or before bed, to encourage your family to engage with each other without distractions.